Pcdesai11/Portfolio-Website/README.md

 # Portfolio-Website
-A portfolio website thatshowcases my work,skills education and generally every detail about me in a more user friendly way.
+A portfolio website thatshowcases my work, my skills, my education, projects and generally every detail about me in a more user friendly way.